metacpan/metacpan-cpan-extracted/distros/L/Linux-Landlock/README.md

 Landlock is a sandboxing feature specific to Linux that allows a process to restrict its own access to the file system.
-Since the restrictions are set at runtime, from within the process itself, you can take into account dynamic information, like log or file system spool locations defined in your current configuration.

 Once set, restrictions cannot be undone and they are inherited by all future child processes.

+Since the restrictions are set at runtime, from within the process itself, you can take into account dynamic information from your configuration.
+For example, a server that is supposed to serve files from a specific directory can restrict itself to that directory and its subdirectories to mitigate any bugs allowing directory traversal attacks.
+This is much less intrusive than chroot and does not require root privileges.

 This module provides an object-oriented interface to the Linux Landlock API.
 It uses the lower-level interface provided by [Linux::Landlock::Direct](https://metacpan.org/pod/Linux%3A%3ALandlock%3A%3ADirect).